StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 <br/>

-Most models that try to predict future COVID-19 cases use more complicated models with many parameters to account for things like lockdowns, mask compliance, etc. I don’t have anything like that here, so I am only going to try and predict cases for the next 10 days.
+## Create future predictions dataframe

-Therefore I need to add the next 20 days to the dates column, and leave all other columns blank.
+Most researchers who try to predict future COVID-19 cases use more complicated models with many parameters to account for things like lockdowns, mask compliance, etc. I don’t have any predictors like that in the current dataset, so it will be hard to predict anything too far into the future.
+However, even with a single potentially mediocre predictor like date, I may be able to get an accurate estimate of very short-term trends.
+Therefore, I will try to predict COVID-19 cases for the next 10 days.
+To do this, I’m going to make a new dataframe that has the next 10 days after the most recent date today.
+I will also had blank columns that match the main dataframe so that I can bind their rows later.

 ``` r
 # New dataframe that starts the final day of COVID data collection and adds 20 days.
 Also contains blank columns for other variables.